nduplessis11/strata/docs/RENDERING_PIPELINE.md

 - Uses dynamic rendering (`VkPipelineRenderingCreateInfo` specifies the swapchain color format)
 - `renderPass = VK_NULL_HANDLE`

-Because the pipeline depends on swapchain format, it is recreated when the swapchain is recreated/invalidated.
+Because the pipeline depends on swapchain format (and optional depth format/state), it is recreated when the swapchain is recreated/invalidated.

 ---